BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    2. Download and install [Node.js](http://nodejs.org/#download) (this is used to run the Require.js Optimizer)
    3. Open index.html to view the demo page.
    4. Open SpecRunner.html to view the test suite page.
-   5. Enjoy using Backbone.js, Require.js, jQuery, Lodash, Modernizr, and Jasmine! (enjoyment optional)
+   5. Enjoy using Backbone.js, Require.js, jQuery, Lodash, Modernizr, Twitter Bootstrap, and Jasmine! (enjoyment optional)

 #Tour of the Boilerplate Files
+**Note**: The Boilerplate has been updated to provide a more useful example (Add/Remove Users)

 index.html
 ----------